The communication theory is a simple statement proposed by S. F. Scudder that all living beings communicate through different communication methods.

 This is done by convergence and divergence.
 Some individuals make use of convergence to seek social approval and also focus on matching their communication style to that of the person with whom they are speaking.

-On the other hand, divergence is primarily used to highlight the differences in the group.
+On the other hand, divergence language is primarily used to highlight the differences in the group.
 Often, a deviation is used by influential ethnic people or groups of racial pride.

-Therefore, communication theories are an essential part of the communication process as well as the society since many theories are a reflection of society.
+Therefore, communication theories are an essential part of the human communication process as well as the society since many theories are a reflection of society.